rfmineguy/opengl-engine/README.md

  3. sh build.sh

  **NOTE**
-  BE SURE TO RECLONE THIS REPO EVERYTIME I UPDATE IT, MANY OF THE PUSHES I DO ARE VERSION BREAKING (meaning one version is NOT guaranteed to be compatible with another version)
+  Be sure to reclone this repo when I update it (versions are NOT guaranteed to be compatible with another version) I'll do my best to make sure existing projects remain compatible, but once again there is no guarantee that this will be the case

 ## Build Info
  * Tested & working on Linux (Manjaro Arch)